 - Before 1 January 2015 everything was fine.

 - On 1 January 2019 the UK brought in an exemption threshold of £8,818 (€10,000) for sales of digital services from the UK to the EU.
-Everything was marginally better for the UK, but still not fine for the rest of the world.
+A nominal improvement but still 10 time lower than the normal VAT threshold for non-digital services.

 A brief overview of VAT in Europe

-So, if you’re not aware, in the UK it’s mandatory to start charging VAT on your sales (normally at 20%) when your business turnover exceeds £85,000.
+So if you’re not aware, in the UK it’s mandatory to start charging VAT on your sales (normally at 20%) when your business turnover exceeds £85,000.
 VAT rules are generally always assessed based on the location of the seller, not the location of the buyer.
-Different European countries have different thresholds before you have to start collecting this tax – as low as €10,000 in Greece for example.
-I think France, Switzerland and the UK have the highest thresholds before this extra sales tax kicks in.
+Different European countries have different thresholds – as low as €10,000 in Greece for example.
+I think France, Switzerland and the UK have the highest thresholds before this extra consumer sales tax kicks in.
 The threshold is there for a very good reason.
 It’s to help smaller businesses get established and without it a lot of things you buy (as a consumer) would instantly become 20% more expensive.

 Do you sell digital downloads?